fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 -	Click **Next: Configure Instance Details.**
 - Accept defaults on the next page and click on **Next: Add Storage.**
-- Accept defaults on the next page and click on **Next: Add Tags.**
-- Accept defaults on the next page and click on **Next: Add Security Groups.**
+- Accept defaults on the next page and click on **Next: Add Tags.** z- Accept defaults on the next page and click on **Next: Configure Security Groups.**

 **6. Set up the Amazon firewall (*aka* Security Group).**